Life Fitness Treadmill Review

 What We Like: – Life Fitness Home Treadmills

-- Accessories: Most of the current Life Fitness treadmills have reading racks, cup holders and accessory trays.
+- Accessories: Nearly all of the Life Fitness treadmills offer reading racks, water bottle holders, and accessory trays.

-- Warranties: Life Fitness warranties show that the manufacturer is confident about product quality.
-An example: The T5 is sold with a lifetime warranty on the frame and cushioning system, a 10-year warranty on the motor, a seven-year warranty on the electrical and mechanical parts, and a year of labor.
+- Warranties: You’ll get a lifetime warranty on frame and the cushioning system if you opt for a T5 model and a 10-year warranty on the motor.
+They also offer a seven-year warranty on the electrical and mechanical parts along with one year of labor.

 What We Don’t Like:

 - Price: Life Fitness treadmills are not economy-priced machines.
 The prices are justified given the products’ quality and long warranties, but most models are out of the average buyer’s price range.

 - Size: Life Fitness treadmills are larger than most.
 For instance, the T3 has a footprint of about 79″ x 34″.
 The foldable units take up almost as much space when in use but fold vertically to free up a few feet of floor space between workouts.

 Learn more about Life Fitness Treadmills on video!